Skip to the main content.

 In order to stay organized, create a plan with realistic goals for you.
 By exercising, eating healthy, and monitoring your blood sugar, you can keep your levels from fluctuating.
 Being aware of these factors that influence blood sugar, you will be able to manage your diabetes care and plan accordingly and keep your diabetes under control.

-You can always use our cost-savings tool, Healthcare Bluebook, to find a reasonably priced, quality location to receive your check-ups.
+You can always use our cost-savings tool, HST Connect, to find a reasonably priced, quality location to receive your check-ups.
 By choosing a cost-effective option, not only are you saving money, but you are also helping to protect your community’s collective SharePower.